 How to apply

 Download an application form using the apply button at the top of the page.

 Your completed application form should then be emailed to the Doctoral School.

-The normal benchmark for the Doctorate in Legal Practice admission will be academic and professional qualification plus seven years post-qualification experience (PQE).
+The normal benchmark for the Doctorate in Legal Practice admission will be professional qualification plus seven years post-qualification experience (PQE).